8 Brilliant Social Media Marketing Moments Of 2014

 However, it added a social media marketing twist.
 People had to respond on social media – not with words, but with a selfie photo that included the #GlobalSelfie hashtag.

-The image was put together after weeks of curating over 50,000 submissions across Twitter, Instagram, Facebook, Google+, and Flickr, all tagged with #GlobalSelfie.
+After weeks of curating over 50,000 submissions across Twitter, Instagram, Facebook, Google+, and Flickr, the image was put together, all tagged with #GlobalSelfie.
 Users could also join the #GlobalSelfie event page that NASA set up on Facebook, Flickr, and Google+.

 The final image comprised 36,422 selfies, all taken on or around Earth Day, and came from people on every continent, with over 113 countries and regions represented!